smopen/sigcpp/_posts/2020-04-18-avoid-using-std-endl-to-insert-line-breaks.md

 Inserting [`std::endl`](https://en.cppreference.com/w/cpp/io/manip/endl) inserts a line break and also "flushes" the output stream
 (ensures that data is actually written to the final destination\), which blocks the program until flushing completes.
-However, flushing is meaningful only with files and other kinds of streams where the final destination is some place other than main memory (a simplification, but works for our purpose\).
+However, flushing is meaningful only with files and other kinds of streams where the final destination is some place other than main memory (a simplification that suffices for this post).
 Thus, flushing is unnecessary for destinations such as console (`std::cout`) and string streams.

-Even when flushing is required, endeavor to use the [`flush`](https://en.cppreference.com/w/cpp/io/basic_ostream/flush) member function to make flushing apparent and to potentially improve performance as shown in the code example below.
-Obviously, the call to `flush` in function `useStream` is pointless if the output stream is `std::cout` or a string stream, but that call is made only once and thus may be acceptable.
-(In fact, flushing is unnecessary for any kind of stream because the stream is automatically flushed when it is closed.)
+Even when flushing is required, endeavor to use the [`flush`](https://en.cppreference.com/w/cpp/io/basic_ostream/flush) member function to make flushing apparent and to potentially improve performance as shown in function `useStream` below.
+Obviously, the call to `flush` in function `useStream` would be pointless if the output stream is `std::cout` or a string stream, but that call is made only once and thus may be acceptable.

+By the way, flushing is unnecessary for any kind of stream because the stream is automatically flushed when it is closed or when the associated memory buffer becomes full.
+Thus, call the `flush` function only if you really need to ensure data reaches its final destination at that particular point in the program.

 ```cpp
 #include <iostream>